nate-double-u/k8s-sig-release/release-team/role-handbooks/docs/README.md

 Responsibilities include:

 * Identifying and tracking new Kubernetes features and feature updates that require new content
-* Offering guidance to code contributors about where new feature and enhancements documentation should live
+* Offering guidance to code contributors about where new features and enhancements documentation should live
-* Working with contributors to modify existing docs to accurately represent any upcoming changes
+* Working with contributors to modify existing docs to represent any upcoming changes accurately
 * Providing weekly updates to the Release Team about the current state of release-bound docs
 * Introducing and mentoring Docs Lead Shadows to this process and empowering them with the knowledge needed to be future Docs Leads
 * Reviewing documentation PRs to ensure quality following the website [Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/)
 * Migrating the old website [version] documentation and updating it with the new release
-* Communicating changes with all of the localization branches in order to stay synced across repositories
+* Communicating changes with all of the localization branches to stay synced across repositories
 * Updating these instructions with each release

 ## Prerequisites for Docs Lead and Shadows